Take a tour of America's most popular home styles broken down by region in which they are the most popular. Some of these might surprise you.

 • Southern Style

-Perfectly adapted for the hot, humid climate, the Southern Style home often has large, operable shutters, wide roof overhangs, a wrap-around porch and a rocking chair, or two, placed out front (at least in the movies).
-Sometimes including columns as well, these homes tend to stay in a family for generations and visually resemble the design aesthetic that first appeared during American’s westward migration.
+Perfectly adapted for the hot, humid climate, the Southern-style home often has large, operable shutters, wide roof overhangs, a wrap-around porch, and a rocking chair, or two, placed out front (at least in the movies).
+Sometimes including columns as well, these homes tend to stay in a family for generations and visually resemble the design aesthetic that first appeared during America’s westward migration.

 via Huffington Post